 The translation and promotion of books from lesser used languages into English, French, German or Spanish is encouraged as it increases the visibility of the books in Europe and beyond.
 The translation of books for which the authors have won the EU Prize for Literature is also encouraged.

 The scheme is open to publishers and publishing houses with least 2 years of existence established in the EU or in other countries participating in the Creative Europe programme

 Eligibility conditions are detailed in the guidelines of the call.

-The 2017 call for proposals in support to literary translations projects will be published on the 1st week of June 2017 with provisional deadline 19 July 2017.
+The 2017 call for proposals in support of literary translation projects was published in June 2017 with a deadline of 25 July 2017.
 Please check this link regularly or contact your Creative Europe desk in your country should you wish to have more information.
 An estimated 2 million is available for the co-financing of projects under the literary translation scheme in 2017.

 Two types of contract duration and support are available depending on the year the call is published: